Lecture hall tableaux: Moments and dual moments of multivariate little -Jacobi polynomials

 We note that Lemma~\ref{lem:det} is equivalent to \cite[Theorem~27]{KratDet}.

 \begin{proof}[Proof of Theorem~\ref{thm:NL}] By \eqref{eq:N_lambda,mu} and \eqref{eq:nu},

 Using Lemma~\ref{lem:det} with $x_j=q^{\lambda_j-j}$, we obtain the desired formula. \end{proof}

-\begin{remark} Note that our proofs of Theorem~\ref{thm:ML} and Theorem~\ref{thm:NL} are different in nature.
+Note that our proofs of Theorem~\ref{thm:ML} and Theorem~\ref{thm:NL} are different in nature.
 We used a Selberg-type integral to prove Theorem~\ref{thm:ML} and a determinant evaluation to prove Theorem~\ref{thm:NL}.
-The proof technique of one identity is not obviously applicable to the other identity.
-It would be interesting to find another proof of each identity. \end{remark}

-Converting $M_\lambda^L(n;a,b;q)$ as a determinant in Theorem~\ref{thm:ML}, we obtain the following determinant evaluation. \begin{prop} We have
+It is natural to ask for a different proof of Theorem~\ref{thm:ML} by evaluating a determinant.
+This is indeed possible.
+Converting $M_\lambda^L(n;a,b;q)$ as a determinant, one can check that Theorem~\ref{thm:ML} is equivalent to the following result whose direct proof was found by Krattenthaler \cite[p.~30]{KratDetBanff}.